-Your Term Grazing Permit contains a complete list of range improvements associated with the Rattlesnake Creek Allotment.
-Please note that all range improvements must be maintained to a proper functioning condition before livestock are placed on the allotment.
+Your Term Grazing Permit contains a complete list of range improvements associated with the Willow Creek Allotment.
+Please note that all range improvements must be maintained to a proper functioning condition before livestock are placed on each allotment.
 Failure to do so is a violation of your Term Grazing Permit and is subject to permit action.
+In the event improvements cannot be practically maintained to standard, you should notify this office so we can identify them for reconstruction as funds become available.

 Non-functioning range improvements need to be brought to standard, or arrangements made with district range personnel to have them removed.
-Abandonment of improvements is not acceptable - if developments are not functioning and are no
+Abandonment of improvements is not acceptable - if developments are not functioning and are no longer needed, they must be removed.
+In the event improvements cannot be practically maintained to standard, notify the office so they can be identified for reconstruction as funds become available.